Saabbir/ninetypercent-dot-com-clone/README.md

-## Shopify Starter Theme
+## Ninetypercent.com clone

-This is a starter theme to start any Shopify theme development.
+This is a clone of a popular site ninetypercent.com

 ![Screenshot](Screenshot.png)